 Place them in steamer, turn up the fire and heat for 2-3 minutes, turn off the fire and wait for 15 minutes.
 Re-start the fire and steam the buns for 10 minutes after the water boils.

 Pickled mustard green is known as Suan cai (酸菜) in Chinese with a very unique sour taste.
 After stir-frying, it presents a milder sour taste that can kill any greasy feeling.
 If this one is unavailable, you can use other pickles like Kimchi.

 The real taiwanese version uses sweet peanuts.
 Firstly toast the peanuts and then ground into larger particles, mix with 1 tablespoon of sugar powder.

 Optional spicy sauce

-2 fresh thai pepper+2 minced garlic+1 teaspoon minced scallion+1 tbsp light soy sauce+1 tbsp sesame oil.
+2 fresh thai pepper+2 minced garlic+1 teaspoon minced scallion+1 tablespoon light soy sauce+1 tablespoon sesame oil.

 Taiwan style braised pork in the mail role of the filling.
 Since it is a quite long post, I hope you can directly check Taiwan braised pork lu rou fan.

 For meat lovers (like my husband), use whole slab of pork belly.